TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 A round-robin algorithm picks a task from Job1, a task from Job2 and so on.
 If more cores are available, the second task from Job1 is picked and the cycle continues.
 But, there are circumstances a single job can completely consume all cores.</br>
 For instance, when all cores are available, if a large loading job is scheduled it receives all available cores of which, each of the tasks can be long running.
 During this time, if other concurrent jobs are assigned, none of the executing tasks is preempted.

+So, with multiple concurrent users, it is best to avoid running such Jobs using the default high throughput pool.

 !!!
 Note
 	This above scheduling logic is applicable only when queries are fully managed by the TIBCO ComputeDB cluster.
 When running your application using the smart connector, each task running in the Spark cluster directly accesses the store partitions.

-## Computing the Number of Cores for a Job
+### Computing the Number of Cores for a Job

 Executing queries or code in TIBCO ComputeDB results in the creation of one or more Spark jobs.
-Each Spark job has multiple tasks.
-The number of tasks is determined by the number of partitions of the underlying data.</br>
+Each Spark job first calculates the number of partitions on the underlying dataset and a task is assigned and scheduled for each partition. </br>
-Concurrency in TIBCO ComputeDB is tightly bound with the capacity of the cluster, which means, the number of cores available in the cluster determines the number of concurrent tasks that can be run.
+But, the number of concurrent tasks executing is limited by the available core count.
+If the scheduled task count is larger then they will be executed in a staggered manner.
+Each task is assigned a single core to execute.

-By default, TIBCO ComputeDB sets spark executor cores to be 2 multiplied by the total number of physical ccores on a machine.
+By default, TIBCO ComputeDB sets total available spark executor cores on any data server to be 2 multiplied by the total number of physical ccores on a machine.

 **spark executor cores = 2 * C**
 Where **C** = Total number of physical processor cores on a machine.